 - The ACMA adopts a graduated approach to compliance and enforcement and will respond to the circumstances of the case being investigated.
 However, there are various offences under the Act that could apply to the unlawful operation or possession of a radiocommunications device.

-- The consequences can include a court-imposed penalty of up to $21,600 for a person making a radio emission from a non-standard transmitter or up to two years imprisonment for a person operating an unlicensed radiocommunications device (sections 157 and 46 of the Act).
+- The consequences can include a court-imposed penalty of over $25,200 (120 penalty units) for a person making a radio emission from a non-standard transmitter or up to two years imprisonment for a person operating an unlicensed radiocommunications device (sections 157 and 46 of the Act).

 Your hip pocket could be lighter.